 As a gamer yourself, you will be more aware of what works and what doesn’t, which can really help in the long run.
 If you know what sort of game you want to design; the genre, platform (desktop is typically easiest when starting out), then play games similar to that.
 Get an idea of what you do and don’t like and how you want your game to differ to help narrow down the specifics of your game.

 Don’t be afraid of paper

 A game like GTA or COD takes hundreds of people and can take years to design and create.
 It is hard work and you need to be patient.
-You’re game may not be as big as these top sellers, but it will still take time.
+Your game may not be as big as these top sellers, but it will still take time.
 Set yourself a realistic goal and stick to it.
 Simple puzzle games and side-scrollers are great starting points for new developers.
-Learn by making smaller simple games first, before you attempt more ambitious projects.
+Learn by making smaller, simple games first - you'll then have the knowledge and capacity to attempt more ambitious projects.

 Understand the importance of audio

 Make sure you pick a track that fits.
 A music track can change the tone and pace of the whole game, and audio effects are vital in creating an engaging game world, so don’t leave it as an afterthought.
 Websites like Freesound.org have tons of open-source sounds that you can use, but if you can, try to get a track specifically designed for your game.